TubeWe want the Tube to be accessible to everyone and we'll give you as much help to use it as we can.

 Occasionally, a lift or escalator may be out of service.
 You can check this before you travel by using Journey Planner or calling our Customer Service Centre.
 Alternatively, sign up for free TfL Travel alerts and get travel news sent to your mobile phone.
 TfL's Twitter feeds also give live service information, including when lifts and escalators are out of service.

 London Underground has 66 stations which are step-free from street to platform.
 These are shown by a blue wheelchair on a white background on the Tube map.
-Some of these stations are step-free from street to train - these are shown by a white wheelchair on a blue background.
+Some of these stations are step-free from street to train - these are shown by a blue wheelchair on a white background.

-Full details can be found in the Step-free Tube guide.
+More details about the level of step-free access available can be found in the Step-free Tube guide (PDF 410KB).
 Access to most other stations is by escalator, but some stations can only be accessed using stairs.
 Details of stations that can be accessed by escalators can be found in the Avoiding stairs Tube guide (PDF 472KB).

 If you arrive at a station and the lift is unavailable, staff will help you to plan an alternative journey to your destination.
-If there isn't a suitable alternative route, we'll book you a taxi (at our cost) to take you to your destination or an accessible station from where you can continue your journey.
+If there isn't a reasonable alternative route, we'll book you a taxi (at our cost) to take you to your destination or another step-free station from where you can continue your journey.

 All car parks we operate have accessible spaces, free for use by Blue Badge holders.